-Risk management is an important and integral part of VICOM's strategic planning and decision-making process.
+Risk management is an important and integral part of VICOM's strategic planning and decision making process.
 Key risks are identified and presented to the ARC and Board annually.
 Ownership of the risk management process is clearly defined and cascaded to the executive and functional level, with stewardship retained at Senior Management.
 Plans that are necessary to manage and mitigate the risks are in place and closely monitored.
 The adequacy of the risk governance, risk policy and internal controls in place is also assessed as part of the process.
-A detailed description of the Group's approach to internal controls and risk management can be found from pages 43 to 45 of this Annual Report.
+A detailed description of the Group's approach to internal controls and risk management can be found from pages 44 to 46 of this Annual Report.

 The Internal and External Auditors conduct reviews in accordance with their audit plans.
 Any material non-compliance and recommendations for improvements on the internal controls are reported to the ARC.
 The ARC also reviews the effectiveness of the actions taken by Management on the recommendations made by the Internal and External Auditors.
 The recommendations are followed up as part of the Group's continuous review of the system of internal controls.

-For the Financial Year 2017, the Board has received assurance from the CEO and the Vice President (Special Grade), Finance that (i) the financial records have been properly maintained and the financial statements are prepared in compliance with the Singapore Financial Reporting Standards and are correct in all material aspects and give a true and fair view of the operations and finances of the Group; and (ii) the Group's risk management and internal control systems (including financial, operational, compliance and information technology controls) are adequate and effective.
+For the Financial Year 2018, the Board has received assurance from the CEO and the Chief Financial Officer (CFO) that (i) the financial records have been properly maintained and the financial statements are prepared in compliance with the Singapore Financial Reporting Standards (International) and are correct in all material aspects and give a true and fair view of the operations and finances of the Group; and (ii) the Group's internal controls (including financial, operational, compliance and information technology controls) and risk management systems are adequate and effective.